DanialArab/Python/Python OOP/OOP.md

 In the __init__ method, remember to use self to assign the attributes.
 For example: self.attribute_name = value To create a hero: hero1 = SuperHero("Hero Name", "Superpower", 100) To print hero info: print(f"{hero1.name} has the power of {hero1.power} and {hero1.health} health.")

+Add Superhero Abilities
+In this challenge, you'll extend the SuperHero class by adding new ability methods.
+The class and its attributes have already been defined in the provided code.
+Your tasks are outlined below:

+1. Enhance the SuperHero class:

+Add methods attack() and heal() to the SuperHero class.
+2. Implement the ability methods:

+attack(): Should print a string in the format "{name} attacks with {power}!" heal(): Should increase the superhero's health attribute by 10 points and print "{name} heals 10 points.
+New health: {health}."
+3. Create a superhero instance:

+Create a superhero with the name "Catwoman", power "Agility", and health 120.
+4. Use the abilities:

+Call the attack() and heal() methods for each superhero.
+Expected Output
+Catwoman attacks with Agility!
+Catwoman heals 10 points.
+New health: 130.

+Hints
+Remember, when defining methods in a class, always include self as the first parameter.
+For example: def method_name(self):.
+In the attack() method, use print() to show a message like "[name] attacks with [power]!"
+For heal(), increase self.health by 10 and print a message about healing.
+To create a hero: hero1 = SuperHero("Hero Name", "Superpower", 100)
+Remember to remove pass when you add code to a method.